DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 - **Security Vulnerability (If Hacked)**: Need to Train With Data Privacy (All your Data & other security is for a toss now as the Makert exposed AI Model has the essence of the underlying data.

+- **Monitoring performance of the model** due to Data drift & concept drift

 A *Slightly Matured Workflow* does the work -
  ```'Build/Prepare' --> 'Train' --> 'Evaluate'--> 'Deploy' --> 'UI' (a PWA WebApp)** --> 'Monitor' --> Retraining pathway ```